Young-won/deepbiome/docs/source/prerequisites.rst

     "max"                         for example: when using the monitor `val_accuray`
     ============================  ================================================================================

-:patience: patient for the EarlyStopping callback (integer; default = 20)
+:patience: patience for the EarlyStopping callback (integer; default = 20)
 :min_delta: the minimum threshold for the ModelCheckpoint, EarlyStopping callbacks (float; default = 1e-4)